-The project is funded for three years (2018-2020) by the Australian Research Council under its Discovery Projects scheme.
+The project is funded by the Australian Research Council under its Discovery Projects scheme.
 The researchers are grateful to the ARC for this funding, and excited to be working on the first LGBTQ+ Gender/Sexual Diversity project ever funded in the “Media and Communication” Field of Research area.

 What are the project’s objectives?

 - To map Australia’s rich history of gender- and sexual-diversity representation in film and television, and develop a framework for understanding the context of its production, textual themes and their creative origins, distribution and practices of spectatorship in the framework of screen policy, promotion and social change;

 - To understand how sexual/gender minority and mainstream audiences interpret, understand and (digitally) reutilise texts, excerpts and samples in the context of identity formation, sexual pedagogies, community harmony, and education towards minority tolerance/acceptance;

 - To provide a theoretical framework and an evidence base for making sense of the role of diversity representation in Australian screen media in terms of attitudinal, identity and social change;